VaskoBoshkov/hello-world/README.md

 ## Migration Approach (Summary)

 1. **Dual Deployment:**
-   Deploy to both ECS and EKS/Kubernetes (on-prem or cloud) using the same container image and application logic.
+   - Deploy to both ECS and EKS/Kubernetes (on-prem or cloud) using the same container image and application logic.
-2. **WARNING**
-   Do not connect the real resources like DB's, Redis etc in the k8s/minikube deployment, rather work for testing on restored DB, temp Redis etc.
+   - WARNING!!!- While testing the k8s/minikube app don't use the real production resources like DB's, Redis etc in the k8s/minikube deployment, rather work for testing on restored DB, temp Redis etc.

 2. **Validation:**
    - Perform stress/load testing on the new environment using (`k6.io`) before migration.
    - Ensure consistent logging between ECS and K8s.

 3. **Canary Traffic Shift:**
-   Use Route53 or an ALB to split live traffic:
+   - Use Route53 or an ALB to split live traffic:
-   Start with 95% ECS / 5% EKS, monitor, then gradually increase EKS share (70/30, 50/50, ...).
+   - Start with 95% ECS / 5% EKS, monitor, then gradually increase EKS share (70/30, 50/50, ...).

 4. **Final Cutover:**
-   Once performance and stability are proven, route 100% of traffic to EKS/K8s and decommission ECS deployment.
+   - Once performance and stability are proven, route 100% of traffic to EKS/K8s and decommission ECS deployment.

 ---